aitgon/wopmars/docs/content/wopfile.rst

    *The tools executed are all the predecessors of the "target rule", here, rule 4*

 -F --forceall=RULE
     This option allows to force WopMars to execute each rule it encounters during the workflow.
-Actualy, WoPMars try to execute the less possible tasks.
+Actualy, WoMars try to execute the less possible tasks.
 Each time he encounters a rule that he thinks he has already executed in previous execution and he still has the result, he skips the rule.
 This option allows to denie this behavior.

 -n --dry-run
     This option allows to simulate an execution.
 WopMars will behave like a normal execution except he won't execute anything.
 This can be used to prevent mistakes in long workflows without actually suffer the error.